 Remember, both parenting and schooling are basically giving your children the tools to succeed in life.
 One of the top tools to teach them early on is stress-reduction, especially with the “attitude of gratitude.”
 No matter how much “life sucks,” and sometimes it does, everyone has a few things to be thankful for.
 We recommend that the most anxious students start using CBD gummies to help them feel more comfortable in class.
 On Dmagazine you can read all about it.

 The top stress-reliever we have taught our children is what we call “preloading” the calming center of your brain by how you drift off to sleep and how you wake up each school day.
-These were considered novel when my kids were small but are more accepted now.
+These were considered novel when my kids were small but are more accepted now, and for us adults we incorporated a light therapy lamp and many exercise to improve our health and mood.

 First, have them tape a list on their bathroom mirror entitled “Five things I like about me,” such as “I like my smile,” “I like that I’m a good soccer player,” and “I like that I’m honest.”